Flexible control of the median of the false discovery proportion: Introduction

 In this paper, we provide a class of multiple testing methods that allow to choose the threshold freely after looking at the data.
-Our methodology only requires a vector of \emph{p}-values as input.
-Our procedure control the \emph{median} of the FDP rather than the \emph{mean}.
-For this and other reasons, we denote the threshold by $\gamma\in[0,1]$ instead of $\alpha$ \citep[inspired by][]{romano2007control,basu2021empirical}.
-Controlling the median means that the procedure ensures that the FDP is at most $\gamma$ with probability at least $0.5$.
+Our methodology only requires a vector of \emph{p}-values as input, is non-asymptotic.
+Our procedure controls the \emph{median} of the FDP rather than the \emph{mean}.
+For this and other reasons, we denote the \emph{target FDP} by $\gamma\in[0,1]$ instead of $\alpha$ \citep[inspired by][]{romano2007control,harvey2020evaluation,basu2021empirical}.
+Controlling the median means that the FDP is at most $\gamma$ with probability at least $0.5$.
 We will refer to this as \emph{mFDP control}.
+Note that mFDP control can also be obtained with several existing FDP methods, by taking $\alpha=0.5$.
+Like some existing methods, our procedure is flexible in the sense that $\gamma$ can be freely chosen after seeing the data.
 Further, our procedure is adaptive, in the sense that it does not necessarily become conservative if the fraction of false hypotheses is large.
 We prove that our procedure is valid under a novel type of assumption on the joint distribution of the \emph{p}-values.
+In particular, our method does not require independence.
 Moreover, the method was valid in all simulation settings considered.
 Further, we prove that our procedures are often admissible, i.e., they cannot be uniformly improved \citep{goeman2021only}.
+Since the method in \citet{goeman2019simultaneous} is also flexible and admissible in some settings, we compare with that method in simulations.
+We also compare with the elegant and fast method from \citet{katsevich2020simultaneous}.
 Our methodology has been implemented in the \verb|R| package \verb|mFDP|, available on CRAN.

 Our procedure is partly inspired by an existing estimator of the fraction $\pi_0\in[0,1]$ of true hypotheses among all hypotheses.
 This estimator is mentioned in \citet{schweder1982plots} and advocated in \citet{storey2002direct}.
 We will refer to it as the Schweder-Spj{\o}tvoll-Storey estimator.
 Some publications refer to it as Storey's estimator or the Schweder-Spj{\o}tvoll estimator \citep{hoang2022usage}.
 The literature proposes multiple $\pi_0$ estimators based on \emph{p}-values \citep{rogan1978estimating,hochberg1990more,langaas2005estimating,meinshausen2006estimating,rosenblatt2021prevalence}.
 As a side result of our investigation of $\pi_0$ and FDP estimation, we add to this literature a novel $\pi_0$ estimator that is slightly different from Schweder-Spj{\o}tvoll-Storey, unless its tuning parameter is $0.5$.